aranbarri/cpu_temp-kafka/README.md

 docker-compose up --build
 ```

-> ✅ Kafka will automatically format the storage if it’s the first run.
+> ✅ This project will automatically format the Kafka Kraft storage if it’s the first run.
 You don't need to do it manually.

 ### 3. View the Data